justinph/justinph.github.io/_projects/01_mprnews.md

 subhead: Website redesign, Fall 2013 - Fall 2014
 link: http://www.mprnews.org
 image: mprnews.jpg
 excerpt: <p>Minnesota Public Radio News is one of the nation’s most successful regional public radio franchises.
-It needed a dramatic overhaul of it’s website to match it’s large digital-only reporting efforts while still keeping audio listening a first-class experience.</p> <p>This is a responsive website in the truest sense of the word; it’s designed to be fast and to look good and work well on all screen sizes.</p>
+It needed a substantial overhaul of it’s website to match it’s large digital-only reporting efforts while still keeping audio listening a first-class experience.</p> <p>This is a responsive website in the truest sense of the word; it’s designed to be fast and to look good and work well on all screen sizes.</p>

 ---